How to Heal Your Heart So You Can Love Again

 But for the love of everything holy, how do you let it go?
 For once, stop focusing on it.
 Whatever you focus on grows.

-Am I the only one with a “To do when I have more time” list?
+I’m sure I am not the only one with a “To do when I have more time” list.

 Photo by Vale Zmeykov on Unsplash